danielejdm/D365-ConfigurableEntityCloner/README.md

 - Configurable cloning of entities and sub-entities (child entities).
 - Configurable cloning of associations (n:m relationships).
 - Configurable cloning of connections and connected records.
+- Configurable set of fields to be cloned.
+- Automatically skipping of fields not valid for creation.

 ## Getting started